Chikadibia24/balance-sheet/README.md

-# Responsive Balance sheet app
+# A responsive Balance sheet app

 This is a one-page responsive balance sheet app built with HTML and CSS.